-- Select a profile from the list of URL filter profiles. - 2 The table of filters will then appear as well as a screen indicating errors.
+- Select a profile from the list of URL filter profiles.

+2 The filter table will then appear with a screen listing all errors found in the policy.

 A multiple selection allows assigning the same action to several rules.
-Select several successive alarms using the Shift $\hat{U}$ key or individually by holding down the Ctrl key.
+Select several successive alarms using the Shift \hat{U} key or individually by holding down the Ctrl key.
 You can also remove an item from an existing selection with the Ctrl key.